 Once the text is translated, it is then sent to an independent editor for review.
 This is the part where the editor conscientiously checks the piece to ensure that it keeps the original meaning of the text intact and reflect this accurately in the target language.
 The edited piece then passes though the hands of a proof-reader who thoroughly checks for any possible inconsistencies.
 The final step of validation is what set us apart from the rest – it provides a level of quality that surpasses industry standards.
 The validator provides valuable feedback that ensures the final piece conforms to the client’s stylistic preferences.
 This is the quality that Lingua Technologies assures its clients – by going the extra mile to ensure we only deliver the absolute best.

-Lingua Technologies is a ISO 17100 certified translation company.
+Lingua Technologies International is a ISO 17100 certified translation company.
 The ISO 17100 standard is a world recognised standard for translation companies.
 It dictates a tried and tested process to produce good quality translation, controlling not just the process itself but also setting minimum requirement for the deployment and usage of translators, editors and project managers.
 It even has a mandatory data-protection plan in place to ensure the confidentiality of customers’ information.

 High quality vs Low quality translation

 Customers devote time and energy to create marketing materials, product manuals and everything else between that needs to resonate with international customers.
 Translation often serves different purposes and it is paramount to ensure that the final product has the desired outcome that meets the customers’ expectations.